rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	>Great, we are done!
 We can see in the portal that our VM is being provisioned.

-1. For expediency, you may switch over to an already provisioned virtual machine that has been configured with an endpoint for SQL Server Management and that has the corresponding port (1433) opened in its firewall, as well as having an additional SQL Server login which you can use to connect remotely.
+1. For expediency, you may switch over to a virtual machine that has been previously provisioned and configured with an endpoint for SQL Server Management and that has the corresponding TCP port (1433) opened in its firewall, as well as having an additional SQL Server login which you can use to connect remotely.
 Otherwise, you will need to complete the following steps to configure the VM.

 1. In the **Windows Azure Portal**, select the VM you created previously.
-1. Click  the **ENDPOINTS link.**
-1. Click **ADD ENDPOINT** in the command bar.
+1. Select the **ENDPOINTS** view, and then click **ADD ENDPOINT** in the command bar.
 1. In the **ADD ENDPOINT** dialog, select **Add Endpoint** and then click the right arrow to go to the next page.

 	![Add Endpoint to Virtual Machine page](Images/add-endpoint-to-virtual-machine-page.png?raw=true "Add Endpoint to Virtual Machine page")